 With the feature, you will be able to use one keyboard, mouse, and even trackpad with multiple devices.
 Type on Mac and see the words show up on your iPad and even drag and drop content between devices.

 The text that you can see but can’t copy is always a nuisance.
 And Apple knows that.
 Now the new macOS Monterey will allow you to interact with text even when it comes in non-textual form.
 Copy text in images, look up addresses without having to type them in, save phone numbers from posters, and more.
-Live Text feature is set to work in Safari, Photos, Screenshot, and Quick Look for M1 Macs.
+Live Text feature was initially set to work in Safari, Photos, Screenshot, and Quick Look for M1 Macs, but in latest beta was made available for all Macs that support Monterey.

 What to get the text out of non-textual formats today?
 Don’t have an M1 machine?
 We’ve got a solution that just might exceed your expectations.